 If at any time we are not subject to the reporting requirements of Section 13 or 15(d) of the Exchange Act, we will provide the trustee and the holders of notes with annual and quarterly reports containing substantially the same information as would have been required to be filed with the SEC had we continued to have been subject to such reporting requirements.
-In such event, such annual and quarterly reports shall be provided at the times we would have been required to provide reports had it continued to have been subject to such reporting requirements.
+In such event, such annual and quarterly reports shall be provided at the times we would have been required to provide reports had we continued to have been subject to such reports to have been subject to such reporting requirements.
 We will also comply with the other provisions of Section 314(a) of the Trust Indenture Act.